-When this occurs, the germ is “resistant" to the antibiotic.
+When this occurs, the germ is said to be "resistant" to the antibiotic.

 Most staph germs are spread by skin-to-skin contact (touching).
-A doctor, nurse, other health care provider, or visitors may have staph germs on their body that can spread to a patient.
+A doctor, nurse, other health care provider, or visitors to a hospital may have staph germs on their body that can spread to a patient.

 Once the staph germ enters the body, it can spread to bones, joints, the blood, or any organ, such as the lungs, heart, or brain.

 Serious staph infections are more common in people with a weakened immune system.
 This includes patients who:

 - Are in hospitals and long-term care facilities for a long time

 - Receive cancer treatment or medicines that weaken their immune system

 MRSA infections can also occur in healthy people who have not recently been in the hospital.
 Most of these MRSA infections are on the skin, or less commonly, in the lung.
 People who may be at risk are:

 - Athletes and others who share items such as towels or razors